dubsmash/config-reader/README.md

 ## Requirements

-* Tested for python 2.7
+* Tested for python 2.7 and 3.5

 ## Installation: